-- wave has vanishing amplitude (the saturation amplitude is proportional to the vertical wavelength).
-Therefore the wave is generated by a source process above the critical level and located somewhere along the trajectory.
-If backtraced to the ground, the source of course can be at the ground, e.g. for waves caused by flow over orography, but for instance for convective waves we would expect the source inside the convective aloud and above ground.
-In principle, the wave source therefore can be at environment. - 10 cloud and above ground.
+The source of the wave hence cannot be below the critical level, because the wave would dissipate in propagating upward, but it also cannot be exactly at the critical level, because there the wave has vanishing amplitude (the saturation amplitude is proportional to the vertical wavelength).
+Therefore the wave is generated by a source process above the critical level and located somewhere along the

+315 trajectory.
+If backtraced to the ground, the source of course can be at the ground, e.g. for waves caused by flow over orography, but for instance for convective waves we would expect the source inside the convective cloud and above ground.
 In principle, the wave source therefore can be at any altitude above the lowest traceable altitude (LTA), but not below the end-point of the ray.

-Unfortunately, backtracing does not provide us with a unique solution for the wave amplitude at LTA level.
+Unfortunately, backtracing does not provide us with a unique solution for the wave amplitude at 320 LTA level.
 In general, wave action conservation predicts that GW amplitudes grow when the waves are propagating upward into less dense air.
 However, if the wave reaches its saturation amplitude, it partly dissipates and stalls growing in amplitude.
 For these waves it is impossible to infer which amplitude they would have at source level.
 In the discussion below, we therefore consider the momentum flux at the "observation" altitude of 25 km.

-3 Results for 29 January 2008
+325 3 Results for 29 January 2008